awsdocs/amazon-ec2-user-guide/doc_source/ebs-cloud-watch-events.md

-# Amazon CloudWatch Events for Amazon EBS<a name="ebs-cloud-watch-events"></a>
+# EventBridge for Amazon EBS<a name="ebs-cloud-watch-events"></a>

-Amazon EBS emits notifications based on Amazon CloudWatch Events for a variety of volume, snapshot, and encryption status changes\.
-With CloudWatch Events, you can establish rules that trigger programmatic actions in response to a change in volume, snapshot, or encryption key state\.
+Amazon EBS sends events to Amazon EventBridge \(formerly called Amazon CloudWatch Events\) for a variety of volume, snapshot, and encryption status changes\.
+With EventBridge, you can establish rules that trigger programmatic actions in response to a change in volume, snapshot, or encryption key state\.
 For example, when a snapshot is created, you can trigger an AWS Lambda function to share the completed snapshot with another account or copy it to another Region for disaster\-recovery purposes\.

-Events in CloudWatch are represented as JSON objects\.
+Events in EventBridge are represented as JSON objects\.
 The fields that are unique to the event are contained in the "detail" section of the JSON object\.
 The "event" field contains the event name\.
 The "result" field contains the completed status of the action that triggered the event\.
-For more information, see [Event Patterns in CloudWatch Events](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/CloudWatchEventsandEventPatterns.html) in the *Amazon CloudWatch Events User Guide*\.
+For more information, see [Amazon EventBridge event patterns](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-event-patterns.html) in the *Amazon EventBridge User Guide*\.

-For more information, see [Using Events](https://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/WhatIsCloudWatchEvents.html) in the *Amazon CloudWatch User Guide*\.
+For more information, see [ What Is Amazon EventBridge?](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-what-is.html) in the *Amazon EventBridge User Guide*\.

 **Topics**
 + [EBS volume events](#volume-events)